Mwan3kii/School-library/instructions.md

-# OOP school library: set up associations
+# OOP school library: add basic UI

 ## Learning objectives
+- Build interactive console apps.
 - Run a program using the command line.
-- Set up associations between classes and objects.

 ### Estimated time: 3.5h

 ## Description
-In this project, we are going to finish creating the remaining classes for our school library and create the associations between them.
+In this project, you will create a form of UI for your school library app.
+This way it can be invoked as an executable and not something you use in IRB exclusively.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*